4l3x4ndre/personalized-newspaper/README.md

 # Personalized newspaper

-Fetch article from a list of newspaper and retrieve relevent article based on a reference keywords file.
+Fetch article from a list of newspapers and retrieve relevent articles based on a reference keywords file.
 The reference keywords file is updated with keywords of saved articles.

 Articles are fetched using the python library `newspaper3k`.